All

 The other biplane spun away, almost slamming into the canyon wall, but saving

 itself at the last instant.
-Sonic could see his counterpart gritting his teeth and wresting
+Sonic could see his counterpart gritting his teeth

 frantically with the cockpit controls.